FREQUENTLY ASKED QUESTIONS

 Q- Do you have to follow state schools or Durham Public Schools?

 A- No. We are able to make our own decisions for the best for our community.
 I don’t envy the spots that educational leaders are in today.
 There are no easy answers.
 We have a lot of advantages- very small community size, large spaces (indoors & out), and families that are dedicated to following best practices.

 Q-Will there be remote instruction?

 A- No. Due to the size of our staff, we do not have additional teachers that can be preparing and delivering remote instruction.
-Our goal this year is to return to in-person learning and make that the best it can be.
 If your individual family needs to quarantine we will do our best to send some materials home if it is feasible and desired.

 Q- If my individual family has exposure and needs to quarantine will those days be made up for my child and/or refunded?

 A- No. School wide-closures will be made up.
 If, in a worst-case scenario we used up every one of our possible make up days, the board would consider discounts after the school year closed.
 But, we cannot make up or refund days for individual illness and/or quarantines.
 But, as stated above, when it is possible and desired we will try to send some work/activities home for your student to do at home.

 Q- If it’s raining out won’t that mean more time for my child in a mask?